Jr-14/blog/content/posts/cryptopals-set1-hex-to-base64/index.md

 }
 ```

 Cool!
-We used a few external crates and use their API.
-But how does it work?
+We used a few external crates and used their API, but how does it work?

 ## Doing it all from scratch
-From here on let's permit ourselves to only use the standard library without any external crates.
+Let's only permit ourselves to use the standard library without any external crates.

 ### Understanding how characters and strings are represented
 As a programmer I think it's important to understand how 1's and 0's are converted into the awesome text that we see on our devices.
 Here is a very good primer into string encodings - [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).
 The Rust book also goes into detail with how [Rust defines a string](https://doc.rust-lang.org/beta/book/ch08-02-strings.html) and its definition is used as the foundation for converting a hex string into a base64 encoded string.